-The Internal Revenue Service has announced cost-of-living adjustments affecting dollar limitations for pension plans and other retirement-related items for tax year 2022.
-Some pension limitations governing 401(k) plans and IRAs will remain unchanged because the increase in the Consumer Price Index did not meet the statutory thresholds for their adjustment.
-Other pension plan limitations will increase for 2022.
+The Internal Revenue Service has announced cost-of-living adjustments affecting dollar limitations for pension plans and other retirement-related items for tax year 2023.
+All of the pension limitations governing 401(k) plans and IRAs will increase for 2023 because the increase in the Consumer Price Index met the statutory thresholds for their adjustment.

 |For Calendar Year|